Placenta Encapsulation with Megan

 Tincture Only

-In this preparation method, a raw piece of placenta is placed in 100-proof alcohol and will be shelf-stable for years (if stored properly).
+In this preparation method, a raw piece of placenta is placed in high-proof alcohol and will be shelf-stable for years (if stored properly).
 No capsules are provided.

 Cons: